tlaitinen/yesod-dsl/README.md

 # enterdsl

-A domain specific language and a code generator desined to create RESTful services for managing g a MongoDB database.
+A domain specific language and a code generator desined to create RESTful services for managing a database.

-The generated server-side Haskell code implements a JSON web service that provides:
+The generated server-side Haskell code implements a web service that provides:
  * data versioning
  * data validation
  * per-user-limited-database-views
  * per-document and per-field user rights management

 ## Building blocks
-The generated code uses Yesod web framework.
+ * Yesod web framework
+ * A database backend supported by [Persistent](http://hackage.haskell.org/package/yesod-persistent)

 ## Status
  * work in progress